IreneMengj/Mysql/algorithm.md

 1. Break problem up into smaller parts.
 2. Solve each part recursively.
 3. Combine solutions to sub-problems into overall solution.
+4. Recursion is often used to represent divide-and-conquer solutions to problems where you solve smaller subproblems to solve the overall problem.
+5. It(recursion) works best with non-overlapping subproblems.
+6. Dynamic programming is a solution to divide and conquer solutions with overlapping subproblems.
+7. Dynamic programming means solving smaller subproblems recursively by combining solutions to similar overlapping subproblems, usually using some kind of recurrence relation.
+   - A tool used in dynamic programming is memoization (this is not mis-spelled).
+   - Memoization is where you (your program) memorize previously computed results, which can be used wherever the same result is needed.
+Like caching.
+   - We keep track of previously solved subproblems, and use lookups when needed.
+   - We can use this to prevent re-computing older computations.
+Hash maps and arrays can be used to hold onto computations such as these.

 <h3>Recursion</h3>
 This is the process in which a method calls itself continuously.